Workflow#

 - This will be complete when YYY

-- [ ] A growing list of tasks and actions used to coordinate work around this initiative.
+- [ ] A list of sub-issues of tasks and actions used to coordinate work around this initiative.

 - [ ] Each should be an actionable issue that we track independently.

 - [ ] This may be empty when the initiative is created!
-The initiative's goals should be used to decide what action issues to create next.
+The initiative's purpose should be used to decide what action issues to create next.

 ```